-WELCOME TO THE 29th ANNUAL MAYWORKS FESTIVAL
+THE 29th ANNUAL MAYWORKS FESTIVAL

-May 1 – 15, 2014
+MAY 1 – 15, 2014

-Artist Alvis Choi’s Before and After is a series of visual images illustrating labour narratives as told by Chinese immigrants and migrant workers.
-The Justseeds Artists’ Cooperative, in collaboration with Culture Strike and community artists and activists, display a political print exhibit titled Uprisings: Images of Labour and Migration.
-The Justseeds collective will also be leading a free screenprinting workshop.
-And as part of Jane’s Walk, Mayworks Festival will host a free Labour History Walking Tour dedicated to acknowledging the gains feminist leaders, educators, artists, and union organizers have made in Toronto from the 1850’s up to the present.
+Artist Alvis Choi’s Before and After was a series of visual images illustrating labour narratives as told by Chinese immigrants and migrant workers.
+The Justseeds Artists’ Cooperative, in collaboration with Culture Strike and community artists and activists, displayed a political print exhibit titled Uprisings: Images of Labour and Migration.
+The Justseeds collective also led a free screenprinting workshop.
+And as part of Jane’s Walk, Mayworks Festival hosted a free Labour History Walking Tour dedicated to acknowledging the gains feminist leaders, educators, artists, and union organizers have made in Toronto from the 1850’s up to the present.

-We are proud to be presenting a panel discussion on important current campaigns featuring organizers from $14 Minimum Wage Campaign as well as from the Raise the Rates Campaign.
-This panel will also include community organizers from Jane and Finch and Lawrence Heights who are fighting against poverty using creative action.
-This event will be complimented by a series of performances by Nomanzland and a photography exhibit by Errol Young featuring community actions.
+We presented a panel discussion on important current campaigns featuring organizers from $14 Minimum Wage Campaign as well as from the Raise the Rates Campaign.
+This panel also included community organizers from Jane and Finch and Lawrence Heights who are currently fighting against poverty using creative action.
+This event was complimented by a series of performances by Nomanzland and a photography exhibit by Errol Young featuring community actions.

-The event Food, Land and Colonialism featuring filmmaker Cass Gardiner’s short documentary The Edible Indian, surveys three First Nations’ cooks who each prepare their favorite traditional food.
-Complementing this film screening are poems and music by Palestinian feminist activist Ghadeer Malek, and Aboriginal singer and songwriter Diem Lafortune.
+The event Food, Land and Colonialism featured filmmaker Cass Gardiner’s short documentary The Edible Indian, surveys three First Nations’ cooks who each prepare their favorite traditional food.
+Complementing this film screening were poems and music by Palestinian feminist activist Ghadeer Malek, and Aboriginal singer and songwriter Diem Lafortune.